I used to drive people to the ground.

-With that, here are four wins when we celebrate progress:
+Here are four wins when we celebrate progress

-Know what?
-Celebrating progress is one of the ways to be kind—to ourselves; to others.
 When we harp on what we have fixated or idealised in our mind, we might have a tendency to be pushier.
 It’s neither encouraging nor helps someone or you to move forward.
 Who likes to be beaten up?
-We’d be a better leader when we know how to coach people by one encouraging progress at a time.

 Be a celebrator of progress.
-I think we could end up to be a better teacher, lover, friend, parent, boss, coach, husband, wife.
+We could end up to be a better teacher, lover, friend, parent, boss, coach, husband, wife.